about brooke lanier

 Lanier earned her Masters of Fine Arts in Painting from Tyler School of Art, where she spent her first year studying in Rome, Italy.
 She also holds a Bachelors of Fine Arts from The School of the Art Institute of Chicago.
 She has exhibited her work in Prague, Rome, New York, and across the U.S. In 2007, she received 2nd award in Volkswagen’s “Driven” competition for young artists with disabilities; the prize-winning work was inspired by her retinal detachment.
 She received a grant and had her work displayed in the Smithsonian Institute and the John F. Kennedy Center before going on a two-year national tour.

 Lanier is the owner of Brooke Lanier Fine Art in Philadelphia, where she teaches private drawing and painting lessons out of her studio.
 Currently, she enjoys observing and painting the historic ships docked on the Delaware River within walking distance of her studio.
+She is the Artist-in-Residence aboard Gazela, a ship that inspires many of her paintings, and every week she also volunteers to help restore the ship.
+To learn more about her involvement in the restoration process, visit her blog.

 2011 MFA in Painting, Tyler School of Art,Temple University, Philadelphia, PA, and Rome, Italy